alishelton/apic-writeup/index.md

 ## Progress by Plan

 In terms of our initial planning, we had hoped to have a completed PIC and APIC implementation by the end of the second week.
 Since we are currently using a sample of starter code, a PIC implentation was provided, and we can readily compare that against our APIC implementation.
 Since the implementation is in 2D however, we are a bit behind.
-We are also a behind on schedule in terms of the simulator, however we hope to have that running as soon as possible to for testing our 3D generalization of the APIC aglorithm.
+We are also a behind on schedule in terms of the simulator, however we hope to have that running as soon as possible for testing our 3D generalization of the APIC aglorithm.

 ## Planning Updates